divjazz03/Recommendic/README.md

 ## 🤖 Introduction

 This application was inspired by the challenges people face in accessing medical consultations due to distance or unfamiliarity with their surroundings.
-It connects patients with certified medical practitioners from various specialties—whether globally or locally—enabling virtual consultations and seamless scheduling of in-person checkups.
+It connects patients with certified medical practitioners from various specialties whether globally or locally enabling virtual consultations and seamless scheduling of in-person checkups.

 The platform is designed to simplify the process of finding trusted healthcare professionals, especially in unfamiliar regions, and places a strong emphasis on ease of use and a smooth experience for both patients and medical practitioners
 </p>